-But the success at Isandiwana exhausted the Zulu army, and Cetshwayo was unable to mount a counter-offensive into Natal.
+But the success at Isandlwana exhausted the Zulu army, and Cetshwayo was unable to mount a counter-offensive into Natal.
 This gave Lord Chelmsford time to regroup.
-British troops were rushed to South Africa from around the Empire.
+Recognising the impending disaster British troops were rushed to South Africa from around the Empire.